theochem/horton/doc/tech_dev_git.rst

 This hook imposes some baseline quality checks on each commit:

 .. literalinclude :: ../tools/pre-commit
-    :language: bash
+    :language: python
     :caption: tools/pre-commit

-The last part of the ``pre-commit`` script checks for python ``print`` lines.
-These should not be used in the HORTON library.
 If you think you have legitimate reasons to ignore this check, use the ``--no-verify`` option when comitting.

 Furthermore, it is useful to include the current branch in your shell prompt.
 To do so, put one of the following in your ``~/.bashrc`` (Linux) or